yuanhes/cs61a/README.md

 ## Overview
-This repository is for storing codes for the course UC Berkeley CS 61A, including homeworks(hw), labs, projects, mainly based on the semesters Spring 2024 and Spring 2025.
+This repository is for storing codes for the course UC Berkeley CS 61A, including homeworks(hw), labs, projects, dicussions(disc), etc., mainly based on the semesters Spring 2024 and Spring 2025.

 ## Projects
 1. Hog